 Many of the caravans stolen each year disappear from driveways, so a sturdy security post is a must.
 You should set the post in concrete and use it anytime you park your caravan at home.

 The best products have an internal lock.
 Avoid the padlock variants as these are far easier to defeat.
 Chains are an additional weak link, so choose a post with a built-in tow ball on top.
-You can then add a hitch lock as a second line of defence.
+You can then add a hitch lock as the second line of defence.

 And on the subject of caravan storage…